awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 Subnets are segments of a VPC's IP address range that you designate to group your resources based on security and operational needs\.
 A DB subnet group is a collection of subnets \(typically private\) that you create in a VPC and that you then designate for your DB instances\.
 A DB subnet group allows you to specify a particular VPC when creating DB instances using the CLI or API; if you use the console, you can just choose the VPC and subnets you want to use\.

 Each DB subnet group should have subnets in at least two Availability Zones in a given AWS Region\.
 When creating a DB instance in a VPC, you must choose a DB subnet group\.
-Amazon Aurora uses that DB subnet group and your preferred Availability Zone to choose a subnet and an IP address within that subnet to associate with your DB instance\.
+From the DB subnet group, Amazon Aurora chooses a subnet and an IP address within that subnet to associate with your DB instance\.
+The DB instance uses the Availability Zone that contains the subnet\.
 If the primary DB instance of a Multi\-AZ deployment fails, Amazon Aurora can promote the corresponding standby and subsequently create a new standby using an IP address of the subnet in one of the other Availability Zones\.

 The subnets in a DB subnet group are either public or private\.
 They can't be a mix of both public and private subnets\.
 The subnets are public or private, depending on the configuration that you set for their network access control lists \(network ACLs\) and routing tables\.